2022 SWMI Fall Activities Guide: Your Bucket List for Fall Fun

 Trunk or Treats are popular in SWMI, and we have a BIG list to help find them throughout October.

-These events can serve as a complement or alternative to trick or treating and are often a favorite for little legs who aren’t up for a lot of walking.
+These events can serve as a complement or alternative to trick or treating and are often a favorite for little legs that aren’t up for a lot of walking.

 We celebrate Halloween events all month long in Kalamazoo with Trunk or Treats, pumpkin decorating contests, Halloween festivals and even events for dogs.